 How to serve Egg Bhurji?

 Egg Bhurji is a great side dish that can be served any meal of the day.
 We usually have this delicious Egg bhurji curry along with roti or paratha and lentil soup for dinner.
-If making this spicy indian scrambled eggs for breakfast, we like to have it with toasted bread (pav).

-Enjoy this Egg Bhurji for breakfast or a quick easy dinner!
+Enjoy this Egg Bhurji for breakfast or a quick, easy dinner!

-4.88 from 25 votes
+4.88 from 33 votes

 Egg Bhurji